-Below are the 11 films we selected for our festival 2020: 10 via FilmFreeway and one submitted directly to us.
-Our plan was to screen them as the shorts programme but…this was not to be.
-We still want to screen them and will do that in February/March 2021 online; as part of our contribution to Back in Time, Shropshire’s link to the UK’s LGBT History Month 2021
+Below are the 11 films we selected for our festival 2020: 10 received via FilmFreeway and one submitted directly to us.
+Our plan was to screen them as the shorts programme in October 2020, but…this was not to be.

 Coming Out for Christmas (UK) 7 mins, director Caris Rianne.
 Charlotte, who after meeting the love of her life at university, is determined to come out as a lesbian to her family.
 What a better time to do it…than on Christmas day.
 What could go wrong?

 While in contact with Caris in January 2021, she said that: ‘The response to our film has been lovely, people have found it to be charming and a nice watch during the Christmas period.
 We’ve got two projects that we are planning on shooting later this year in the North East, once again incorporating LGBTQ storylines.’